 It is important for both students and staff to be clear that when unacceptable behaviour occurs, there will be appropriate consequences.
 Generally, if a student gets to warning 3 they may be removed and taken to the Inclusion Hub.
-The Inclusion Hub manager in conjunction with the behaviour team will have a restorative practice conversation with the member of staff/student involved.
+Subsequently the student will receive a 20-minute lunch time detention.
+However, students are able to redeem a maximum of 10 minutes from their lunchtime detention by earning green cards.
+Each green card allows students to redeem 5 minutes of their lunch time detention.
+The Inclusion Hub manager in conjunction with the behaviour team and classroom teacher will have a restorative practice conversation with the member of staff/student involved during the detention.